hanupratap/MusicStreamingApp/README.md

-# MusicStreamingAPp
+# MetalStreamer

-Only Metal version of Spotify :) XD
+## Streams only Metal/Rock songs

-A Music Straming Application with modern and seamless UI.
+* A Music Straming Application with modern and seamless UI.
-Spotify doesn't have all songs, So came with an idea of making my own service xd
+* Spotify doesn't have all songs, So came with an idea of making my own service xd